iscc/iscc-specs/docs/specification.md

 | mixed          | 100               | Generated from multiplde Content-IDs               |
 |                | 101, 110, 111     | Reserved for future versions of specification      |

-#### Partial Content Flag (PCF)

-The last bit of the header byte is the "Partial Content Flag".
-It designates if the Content-ID applies to the full content or just some part of it.
-The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
-Setting the PCF to `1` enables applications to create multiple linked ISCCs of partial extracts of a content collection.
-The exact semantics of *partial content* are outside of the scope of this specification.
-Applications that plan to support partial Content-IDs MUST clearly define their semantics.

-!!! example "PCF Linking Example"
-    Let´s assume we have a single Newspaper issue "The Times - 03 Jan 2009".
-You would generate one Meta-ID component with title "The Times" and extra "03 Jan 2009".
-The resulting Meta-ID component will be the grouping prefix in this szenario.

-    The Content-ID component would be of type text with flag `0` (not partial) and calculated over the concatenated plain-text of all contained articles.
-The remaining components of ISCC are created by running their algorithms over the print PDF data of the complete Newspaper issue.

-    We now create individual ISCCs for each article that would reuse the Meta-ID of the parent magazine issue (this would link them to the collection identifier).
-Their content-ids components would get the PCF `1` flag (partial) to mark them as partial to the newspaper issue or "in context" with the collection.
-The remaining ISCC components would be created from the data for each individual article.

-    Note that the ISCCs of the individual articles could still be linked to their eventually pre-existing standalone IDs (not in context with the newpaper issue) via identical Data-ID and Instance-ID Components.

-    This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-ID.
-With great flexibility comes great danger of incompatibility.
-Applications SHOULD do carefull planning before using the PCF-Flag with internally defined semantics.

 #### Content-ID-Text

 The Content-ID-Text is built from the extracted plain-text content of an encoded media object.
 To build a stable Content-ID-Text the plain-text content must first be extracted from the digital media object.
 It should be extracted in a way that is reproducible.
 There are many different text document formats out in the wilde and extracting plain-text from all of them is anything but a trivial task.
 While text-extraction is out of scope for this specification it is RECOMMENDED, that plain-text content SHOULD be extracted with the open-source [Apache Tika v1.17](https://tika.apache.org/) toolkit, if a generic reproducibility of the Content-ID-Text component is desired.